alenkoikkara/memorygraph/README.md

 cd <repository-directory>
 ```

+2. Set up environment variables:
+   - Create `.env` file in the server directory with required variables
+   - Create `.env` file in the ui directory with required variables

-2. Build and run using Docker Compose:
+3. Build and run using Docker Compose:
 ```bash
 docker-compose up --build
 ```